COMMUNITY PRESBYTERIAN CHURCH

 THE WORSHIP OF GOD

-THE 13th SUNDAY AFTER PENTECOST
+THE FOURTH SUNDAY AFTER THE EPIPHANY

-PAUL KOCH
+DR. PAUL KOCH

 10:00 A.M.

-*The congregation will please stand, if able.
+*The congregation will please stand, if able

 Our Gathering Music